SAP-samples/teched2022-IN280/exercises/ex4/ex42/readme.md

    <br>![](/exercises/ex4/images/HMDataQuality.png)

-   It is running successfully and the last data collection has taken plase as display next to the *Timestamp* field
+   It is running successfully and the last data collection has taken place as displayed next to the *Timestamp* field

    **Close** the popup